Rob And Chyna Season 1 Episode 2 TV Recap, Clips

 Advertisement

 Scott is sincerely empathetic to Rob's situation, and when Scott makes up his mind he’s going to do something, he goes all in.
-(See, again, every season of Keeping Up With The Kardashians.)
+(See, again, every season of Keeping Up.)
 So Scott appoints Scott Disick as Rob’s new life coach.

 Rob goes to Chyna’s house.
 The hug for the engaged and expecting couple is awkward at best.
-Chyna, never one to mince words, call them out on it.
+Chyna, never one to mince words, doesn't let it go unremarked.
 “Things are pretty awkward between us right now, and it really upsets me,” she says.
 She wants to know what he wants out of life and this relationship.
 She straight up asks him.
-He apologises for not trusting her and disappearing.
+He apologizes for not trusting her and disappearing.
 He says it was “dumb Rob stuff.”

 Scott is sincerely empathetic to Rob's situation, and when Scott makes up his mind he’s going to do something, he goes all in.
-(See, again, every season of Keeping Up With The Kardashians.)
+(See, again, every season of Keeping Up.)
 So Scott appoints Scott Disick as Rob’s new life coach.

 Rob goes to Chyna’s house.
 The hug for the engaged and expecting couple is awkward at best.
-Chyna, never one to mince words, call them out on it.
+Chyna, never one to mince words, doesn't let it go unremarked.
 “Things are pretty awkward between us right now, and it really upsets me,” she says.
 She wants to know what he wants out of life and this relationship.
 She straight up asks him.
-He apologises for not trusting her and disappearing.
+He apologizes for not trusting her and disappearing.
 He says it was “dumb Rob stuff.”

 Chyna has other business she needs to conduct with Rob.
 She has agreed to host a party in Cannes, and she wants Rob to go with her.
 When she agreed to the gig, he said he would go to France.
 Now, she’s not so sure where he stands.
 Rob says he made a promise to go, and he will keep that promise.
 Chyna is relieved and happy that he is supporting her.
 No one needs a spoiler to see where this whole Cannes thing is headed.

-Scott Disick, life coach, has enlisted the help of super trainer Don, workout star of Keeping Up With The Kardashians and Khloé and Kourtney’s Snapchat accounts.
+Scott Disick, life coach, has enlisted the help of super trainer Don, workout star of KUWTK and Khloé and Kourtney’s Snapchat accounts.
 Don and Scott arrive to whip Rob into shape.
 Don says Scott looks like a push-up and pull-up kind of guy.
 “I’m more of a trading stocks kind of guy,” Scott answers.

 Seriously, Scott is the engine that propels this episode.